p/vcproj2cmake/README.txt

 Then an '|' (pipe, "or") for an optional series of additional platform conditionals.

-Note that ideally you merely need to centrally maintain all mappings in your root project part (ROOT_PROJECT/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root project in addition to their (optional) local mappings files.
+Note that ideally you merely need to centrally maintain all mappings in your root directory (solution file?) part (ROOT_PROJECT/cmake/vcproj2cmake/*_mappings.txt), since sub projects will also collect information from the root project in addition to their (optional) local mappings files.

 lib_dirs_dep_mappings.txt is a bit special in that it will translate